MapColonies/cleanup-registry/README.md

 ```

 # Usage
-1. create you registry with wished options
+1. create your registry with wished options
 ```ts
 const registry = new CleanupRegistry({
       overallTimeout: 3000,